 The NB model is simple classifier that carries out classification based on Bayes’ theorem [33].
 It is based on probabilities.

-NB classifiers assume independence of variables i.e., each value is independent of all the others.
+NB classifiers assume independence of variables, i.e., each value is independent of all the others.
 They tend to be outperformed by most other models, but I have included this classifier because NB classifiers scale well to real-world problems [33] and are commonly used in NLP for spam detection [33].
 I have built a Gaussian NB Classifier (one that assumes the data is normally distributed).
-This classifier has been built using only Python 3.10 and is tested using cross validation [34].
+This classifier has been built using only Python 3.10 and is tested using cross-validation [34].
 The Naïve Bayes probability calculation is shown in fig 3.6.

 fig 3.6: Naïve Bayes probability model